 UDI U818A Drone Main Features & Specs

 The U818A model might not be spectacular if compared to other quadcopters like the Phantom 3 Series from DJI or the Parrot Bebop UAV.
 However, it makes up for its low price and good maneuverability.

-As far as designed is concerned, the U818A pretty much speaks out for itself: it’s simplistic, functional, without the usual bells and whistles.
-However, its chassis is made out of thin plastic, even though there is enough room to fit all the electronic components.
-Also, another advantage is that it makes the drone incredibly light and easy to maneuver, especially in narrow spaces.
+As far as design is concerned, the U818A is simplistic, functional, and there is enough room to fit all the electronic components.
+However, its chassis is made out of thin plastic.
+Also, that makes the drone incredibly light and easy to maneuver, especially in narrow spaces.

 Unfortunately, due to U818A’s ergonomic design, the self-tightening technology has been replaced with simple cross-headed screws which make sure that the propellers don’t vanish during the actual flying.
 They may not be so fancy, but at least they get the job done.

 As for the UDI U818A blade rotation factor, even though the users might think that the screws are of little impact, they still manage to give your drone a few extra RPMs.

 - Easy setup;